-Through our volunteering, Society colleagues gave their time and expertise to a range of individuals and organisations throughout 2018.
-As an organisation we want to create meaningful partnerships and lasting impact across our volunteering, whether that’s through individual volunteering days, longer-term board responsibilities, or through our whole company away days.
+Through our volunteering, Society colleagues gave their time and expertise to a range of individuals and organizations throughout 2018.
+As an organization we want to create meaningful partnerships and lasting impact across our volunteering, whether that’s through individual volunteering days, longer-term board responsibilities, or through our whole company away days.

 Our Whole Company Away Day

 Teams of Society’s UK colleagues spent their mornings in April with a variety of organizations, running CV sessions, mock interviews and fun activities for individuals seeking employment advice and support.
 For example, our Not-For-Profit team went to Toucan in Peckham, a charity that supports people with learning difficulties/disabilities in Southwark, Lambeth, Brent and Lewisham.
 In the afternoon, we all met at Battersea Park and got muddy while helping Thrive with some gardening.

 In the US, our colleagues ran CV advice workshops to ACE Programs for the Homeless, a charity that empowers New Yorkers experiencing homelessness through a vocational rehabilitation and workforce development program.

 Society is supportive of colleagues who have long-term voluntary commitments, such as those who are school governors or charity trustees.
 Having colleagues with board-level experience is a great way to develop inclusive and innovative leaders within our firm.
 It’s also important to our colleagues to invest time and expertise in their communities and organizations that mean a lot to them.
 Christiane is a governor at Epping Primary School in Essex, Simon is a governor at Hitchin Girls’ School in North Hertfordshire, and Tanya is a trustee of Magpie Dance, a disability arts charity in Bromley.